baupen/web/README.md

 - First-time flow: Create example construction site on user request.
 Add context to registration emails (e.g. when inviting external construction manager)
 - Construction managers: Allow safe removal of construction manager, even if with some changes on construction site.

+after release:
+- remove BASE_URI from .env of instances